 Soizic Sanson, a renowned Paris-based director, has devoted her time in France and Africa for film production.
 Her work has since been broadcast and selected in countless international film festivals.
-She is also the founder of a French digital art and virtual reality company that synergize art and science together in production.
-Her passion for the DRC led her to work on new films in DRC with director Florent de la Tullaye and many other gifted directors in Africa.
+She is also the founder of French digital art and virtual reality company that synergizes art and science together in production.
+Her passion for the DRC led her to work on new films in DRC with other gifted directors in Africa.
 Makasi Production continues this momentum of meaningful storytelling and positive journalism through film production.

 GREATER CHINA PRODUCER